HighDeveloper/angularjs-skeleton/README.md

 # AngularJS Skeleton

-This README outlines the details of collaborating on this AngularJS 1.x application.
+This README outlines the details of collaborating on this AngularJS 1.x application (like an Ember).
 A short introduction of this app could easily go here.

 ## Default AngularJS modules